MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x50--page-fault-in-nonpaged-area.md

 Typically, the referenced address is in freed memory or is simply invalid.
 This cannot be protected by a **try - except** handler -- it can only be protected by a probe or similar programming techniques.

-The [**!analyze**](-analyze.md) debug extension displays information about the bug check and can be helpful in determining the root cause.
+Use the [**!analyze**](-analyze.md) debug extension with teh -v verbose option to display information about the bug check to work to determine the root cause.

 ```dbgcmd
 2: kd> !analyze -v